Garden Island (South Australia): Multifunction Polis

 Garden Island which is located within the Adelaide metropolitan area was proposed as one of the sites for the Multifunction Polis, which was a planned community with a projected population of 250,000 proposed in 1987 and which was abandoned in 1998.
 As of 2014, land including Garden Island which was intended to be the site of the multifunction polis was still zoned for that purpose.

 Garden Island Ships' Graveyard

 The Garden Island Ships' Graveyard has 25 identified wrecks.
 The remains of the iron and wooden ships that were abandoned between 1909 and 1945 are now bird roosts and a canoeing attraction.
 The area was also used to house explosives stores from the 1880s.
-The ships in the ship's graveyard were launched from 1857 to 1920, and include the Santiago and Dorothy H. Sterling, as well as other sailing ships, steamships and iron barges.
+The ships in the ship's graveyard were launched from 1857 to 1920, and include the Flinders, Santiago and Dorothy H. Sterling, as well as other sailing ships, steamships and iron barges.

 The ship graveyard is promoted by the Government of South Australia as a canoeing trail.